U.S. Route 29: History

+Manassas area

 Warrenton Turnpike is the former name of US 29 through Prince William County, Virginia.
 This is the name that was used for this road during the U.S. Civil War.
 Although the road has been expanded past Manassas into four lanes, it remains a rural two lane highway through Manassas National Battlefield Park, where I-66 carries through traffic.
 On either side of the road through the battlefield, split rail fences define property borders.
-The route has also been called the Bill-Beth Highway as it was the name of the children of the original highway developer.

 U.S. Route 170

 U.S. Route 170 (US 170) was the portion of US 29 from US 70 at Charlotte, North Carolina, northeast to Lynchburg, Virginia, from 1926 until 1931, when US 29 became part of the route.
 The US 170 designation was then removed and the route remained as US 29 only.

 Future

 The freeway stretch of US 29 traveling southwest from Greensboro to Lexington, North Carolina, is currently also signed as I-85 Business (I-85 Bus.) and US 70.
 On October 5, 2019, the North Carolina Department of Transportation submitted an application to American Association of State Highway and Transportation Officials, and was granted approval, for the removal of the I-85 Bus. designation from the freeway, and the rerouting of US 70 between Greensboro and Thomasville, leaving US 29 on the route.
 This plan, according to the state, will simplify overhead signage on the freeway and eliminate the confusion between I-85 and I-85 Bus.